C-Stevens/laika/README.md

 ##Writing Commands
 Laika was designed from the start to make writing commands quick and easy.
 All `.py` files located in `[...]/laika/commands` are loaded as commands at launch time, so adding or removing a command requires a restart of the bot.

-For more information about how the command objects behave and function, refer to command.py's documentation() TODO: ADD LINK.
+For more information about how the command objects behave and function, refer to command.py's [documentation()](doc/command.py.md).

 Commands require only two things, a `run()` function with the following signature:
 ```python